radiomic/METRICS-E3/docs/Metrics and Comparison (Item 20-25)/Item 21.md

 > **Example #2:** “The 95% confidence intervals were reported for each metric using bootstrap resampling (m = 1000). […]
 >
 > The AI system significantly improved physicians’ accuracy at detecting chest abnormalities across all categories (p < 0.001; unaided AUC: 0.773; aided AUC: 0.874; difference in least squares mean AUC = 0.101, 95% CI: 0.101, 0.102).
 Figure 3a shows the Receiver Operating Characteristic (ROC) curves when physicians were unaided and aided by the AI system.
 Physician sensitivity increased from 0.757 (95% CI: 0.750, 0.764) when unaided to 0.856 (95% CI: 0.850, 0.862) when aided, demonstrating that physicians had a relative reduction in missed abnormalities of 40.74%.
 Physician specificity increased from 0.843 (95% CI: 0.839, 0.847) when unaided to 0.870 (95% CI: 0.866, 0.873) when aided, showing that the use of the AI system did not result in physicians overcalling abnormalities, but instead assisted in correctly identifying cases with no suspicious ROIs.”
-[3] (licensed under CC BY).
+[3] (licensed under CC BY)

 > **Example #3:** “Both nnU-Net and our model were trained using a five-fold cross-validation scheme ensuring that two scans of the same patient are contained in the same fold. […]
 >
 > On an independent test set, the model achieved a DSC performance of 71 ± 20 (mean ± standard deviation) for pelvic/ovarian and 61 ± 24 for omental lesions.”
-[4] (licensed under CC BY).
+[4] (licensed under CC BY)

 > **Example #4:** "The probability of including in the highly invasive lung cancer was calculated for all lung cancers based on nested fivefold cross-validation. […]
 >
 > The above steps were repeated 100 iterations to obtain the mean and SD of predicted probabilities. […]
 >
 > The results in the test set are shown in **[Table 1]**.”
-[5] (licensed under CC BY).
+[5] (licensed under CC BY)
 >
 > **Table 1.** “Performance of the machine learning models for the test set” [5] (licensed under CC BY).
 >